 We strongly recommend choosing a wine club gift that has a send-ahead gift notification so you have something to give on the big day and to let them know the wine is coming.

 If you’ve waited until the last minute but still want the wine there by the big day, two-day and next-day air delivery options are usually available (at a hefty premium).

-A: Our favorite (and highest-rated) wine clubs offer a Satisfaction Guarantee.
 Many wine clubs will replace any bottles your recipient didn’t like and modify their subscription accordingly.
+They call this a Satisfaction Guarantee.
+Our favorite (and highest-rated) wine clubs offer a Satisfaction Guarantee.
 Be sure to check the Satisfaction Guarantee rating on our review pages if this is important to you.

 Have the deliveries sent to their workplace.
 This isn’t an option for everyone, but if your recipient can receive packages at work, this is ideal.
 There is always an adult around to sign for a package and the wine will be kept in a temperature-controlled environment until they can bring it home.

 Have the recipient sign up for UPS MyChoice and FedEx Delivery Manager.
 These are free services offered by each of the companies and they are SUPER useful for wine club deliveries.
 In most cases the recipient can reroute a delivery to another address (for a small fee) or to a business who contracts with the delivery company (this option is free) — I get my FedEx packages at the Walgreens around the corner from my home when I won’t be around on a delivery day.
 These services can also be used to manage vacation holds (a big part of why they’re super useful).